toru-digital/woods/README.md

 ## plan

-v0.1 - a hosted page that lists out trees with images, links to iNaturalist and a button to open in maps app.
+v1.1 - a button that shows your lat lng, and add multiple trees

-v0.2 - a secondary page that based on your location organises the tree list on distance from you, and shows that distance.
+v0.2 - based on your location organise the tree list on distance from you, and show that distance.

 v0.3 - the secondary page uses your compass to live filter to what is in front of you